“Unlike self-criticism, which asks if you’re good enough, self-compassion asks, what’s good for you”? Kristin Neff

 Michelle Biltz, RDN, LD

-Providing care in Perrysburg & Findlay offices.
+Providing care in the Findlay office.

-Special Interests: Pediatric & Eating Disorder Dietitian | Intuitive Eating & Family Feeding Specialist
+Special Interests: Sports Nutrition, Pediatric & Eating Disorder Dietitian | Intuitive Eating & Family Feeding Specialist

 Michelle Biltz is a registered dietitian with a compassionate, evidence-based approach to nutrition therapy, specializing in pediatrics, eating disorders across the lifespan, intuitive eating, and family eating dynamics.
 With a strong foundation in child development and disordered eating recovery, Michelle Biltz supports individuals and families in building peaceful, nourishing relationships with food.